supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 ---
-title: "What is Cross Origin Resource Sharing (CORS)"
+title: "What is Cross Origin Resource Sharing (CORS)?"
 description: "Cross-Origin Resource Sharing (CORS) is a mechanism that supports secure requests and data transfers from outside origins (domain, scheme, or port)."
 date: "2022-10-27"
 cover: "cors-cover.png"